TomerElal/Introduction-to-Data-Science-Final-Project/README.md

 ## Data Extraction

-The project involves crawling LinkedIn posts to extract metadata such as:
+The project involves crawling LinkedIn posts by parsing HTML tags to extract metadata such as:
 - **UserName:** The name of the user who made the post.
 - **NumFollowers:** The number of followers the user has.
 - **NumWords:** The total number of words in the post.